Dedalus36/grimwild-roll20-character-sheet/README.md

 - Name: Thorn | Table Items: __ (Weight 6); Cut (Weight 2)
 Then make sure the Enable Rollable Tables option is selected on the Settings tab (and API is disabled).

-### API Commands (Pro Subscription Required):

-- `!grimwild [dice] [thorns] [attribute]` - Roll attribute dice with thorns, can roll without attribute as well for story/montage/assist rolls.
-- `!grimpool [size]` - Roll a dice pool and calculate drops

 ## Current Files
 Head to the latest release for the most recent files.
-- `grimwild_r20_v1.3.html` - Character sheet HTML layout and JavaScript
+- `Grimwild_r20_v1.4.html` - Character sheet HTML layout and JavaScript
-- `grimwild_r20_v1.3.css` - Styling and roll template formatting
+- `Grimwild_r20_v1.4.css` - Styling and roll template formatting
-- `grimwild-r20_v1.3api.js` - API script for enhanced rolling features
+- `GrimwildCompanion_v1.4.js` - API script for enhanced rolling features

 ## Game System

-This sheet is designed for **Grimwild** (v1.4), a tabletop RPG by Oddity Press.
+This sheet is designed for **Grimwild** (v1.4), a tabletop RPG authored by J.D.
+Maxwell and published by Oddity Press.
 Find the free edition here: https://www.drivethrurpg.com/en/product/507201/grimwild-free-edition, or the full edition with extra chapters here: https://www.drivethrurpg.com/en/product/508618/grimwild-cinematic-fantasy-roleplaying.

 ## Contributing